jon-chun/sentimentarcs_notebooks/README.md

 <div id="background"></div>
 <h2>Background</h2>

 SentimentArcs is the result of many years of our experiences researching a wide variety of AI and machine learning techniques to assist human experts in the extremely challenging task of analyzing and generating natural language texts.
-This includes a focus on AffectiveAI approaches to analyzing diverse textual corpora including literature, social media, news, scripts, lyrics, speeches, poems, financial reports, legal documents, etc. Virtually all sequential long-form texts have detectable and measurable sentiment changes over time that reveals cohesive narrative elements.
+This includes a focus on AffectiveAI approaches to analyzing diverse textual corpora including literature, social media, news, scripts, lyrics, speeches, poems, financial reports, legal documents, etc. Virtually all sequential long-form texts have detectable and measurable sentiment changes over time that reveal cohesive narrative elements.
 SentimentArcs helps domain experts efficiently arbitrate between competing machine learning and AI NLP models to quickly and efficiently identify, analyze and discover latent narratives elements and emotional arcs in text.

 <img src="images/banner_cambridge_elements_digital_literary_studies.jpg" alt="Cambridge Elements: Digital Literary Studies">